rishavjain08/mifos-gazelle/docs/VNEXT-README.md

 - Configuration can be customized for specific needs
 - Ideal for development, testing, and educational purposes
 - Not suitable for production deployments

+## Support
+- Support for deployment issues through Mifos-Gazelle can be obtained through the Mifos Gazelle Slack channel https://mifos.slack.com/archives/C082PNLUCRK
+- Support for issues with vNext Beta 1 should be directed to the Mojaloop Development Community.